 If you're looking for shared housing as a non-student, it’s essential to communicate with the landlord or estate agent to clarify whether it’s possible to share with other students.

-Mixed housing, with both students and non-students, offers unique benefits, such as diverse perspectives that enrich the living experience.
 Non-students can also contribute to financial flexibility by paying a higher share of rent, making it more viable for landlords to accept a mix of tenants.

 If student accommodation isn’t ideal, there are alternative housing options that offer more independence and fewer restrictions.
 It’s important to note that these alternatives may come with higher costs or more rigid lease terms.